Biochemical defect

 The biochemical defect in ALD

-By the early 1970’s, twelve fully documented clinical reports were available describing boys with adrenocortical atrophy and diffuse cerebral sclerosis in combination with strong evidence of an X-linked recessive mode of inheritance.
-Biochemical analysis of the brain at autopsy revealed the first clue pointing towards an underlying metabolic cause.
+By the early 1970s, there were twelve fully documented clinical reports describing boys with adrenocortical atrophy and diffuse cerebral sclerosis combined with strong evidence of X-linked inheritance.
+Biochemical analysis of the brain at autopsy provided the first clue to an underlying metabolic cause.

-In 1973, Powers and Schaumburg demonstrated unusual striations in the inner adrenocortical cells, which were shown to consist of intracytoplasmic lamellae and lamellar lipid inclusions by electron microscopy (Figure).
-These lipid inclusions were also found in cells of the central nervous system (brain and spinal cord) and testicular cells from patients with ALD.
+In 1973, Powers and Schaumburg demonstrated unusual striations in the inner adrenocortical cells, which were shown by electron microscopy to consist of intracytoplasmic lamellae and lamellar lipid inclusions (Figure).
+These lipid inclusions were also found in cells of the central nervous system (brain and spinal cord) and in testicular cells from patients with ALD.

-Subsequent, biochemical analysis of these lipid inclusion bodies revealed that they contained cholesterol, phospholipids and gangliosides esterified with saturated very long-chain fatty acids (VLCFA) (Igarashi 1976).
-These findings defined ALD as a lipid-storage disease and led to the hypothesis that aberrant metabolism of the VLCFA is the key factor in the pathogenesis of ALD.
+Subsequent biochemical analysis of these lipid inclusions revealed that they contained cholesterol, phospholipids, and gangliosides esterified with saturated very long-chain fatty acids (VLCFA) (Igarashi 1976).
+These findings defined ALD as a lipid storage disease and led to the hypothesis that aberrant metabolism of VLCFA is the key factor in the pathogenesis of ALD.

-A few years later, this hypothesis was confirmed with the demonstration that the oxidation of VLCFA is reduced in fibroblasts from ALD patients Singh et al 1981, whereas oxidation of radiolabeled long-chain fatty acids was fully normal in ALD cells.
-While long-chain fatty acids are metabolized in mitochondria, the beta-oxidation of VLCFA takes place exclusively in peroxisomes and not in mitochondria (Kemp 2004).
+A few years later, this hypothesis was confirmed with the demonstration that oxidation of VLCFA is reduced in fibroblasts from ALD patients Singh et al 1981, whereas oxidation of radiolabeled long-chain fatty acids was completely normal in ALD cells.
+While long-chain fatty acids are metabolized in mitochondria, beta-oxidation of VLCFA occurs exclusively in peroxisomes and not in mitochondria (Kemp 2004).

-The discovery that VLCFA (in particular C26:0) are also elevated in readily accessible materials like blood cells and plasma of ALD patients has been of crucial importance for the diagnosis of ALD (Moser 1981).
-This finding allowed unequivocal identification of male patients.
+The discovery that VLCFA (especially C26:0) are also elevated in readily accessible materials such as blood cells and plasma from ALD patients has been crucial to the diagnosis of ALD (Moser 1981).
+This finding allowed the unambiguous identification of male patients.
 Today, plasma VLCFA analysis is still the best initial biomarker for the diagnosis of ALD (but only in males!).

-In women with ALD plasma VLCFA levels often are increased.
-However, it should be stressed that studies in women with ALD have shown false negative results in approximately 20% of cases.
-Thus, a normal plasma VLCFA level does not exclude the diagnosis ALD.
+Females with ALD often have elevated plasma VLCFA levels.
+However, it should be emphasized that studies in women with ALD have shown false negative results in about 10 to 15% of cases.
+Thus, a normal plasma VLCFA level does not exclude the diagnosis of ALD.

-In 2005, it was demonstrated that brain VLCFA levels in normal appearing white matter (unaffected brain tissue) correlate with the clinical phenotype (Asheuer 2005).
-In comparison with age-matched controls, C26:0 levels were increased 3-fold in cerebral ALD patients, and 1.9-fold in AMN patients.
+In 2005, it was shown that brain VLCFA levels in normal-appearing white matter (unaffected brain tissue) correlate with the clinical phenotype (Asheuer 2005).
+Compared to age-matched controls, C26:0 levels were elevated 3-fold in patients with cerebral ALD, and 1.9-fold in patients with spinal cord disease (AMN).

 Toxicity of VLCFA

-The inclusion of C26:0 in a model membrane disrupts membrane structure.
-Too much VLCFA affects the normal function of the membrane and cause toxicity to adrenocortical cells, oligodendrocytes, astrocytes and neurons (Whitcomb et al 1988, Hein et al 2008).
-For example, VLCFA induce depolarization of mitochondria and deregulation of the intracellular calcium homeostasis (Hein et al 2008).
+Incorporation of C26:0 into a model membrane disrupts the membrane structure.
+Too much VLCFA disrupts the normal function of the membrane and causes toxicity to adrenocortical cells, oligodendrocytes, astrocytes and neurons (Whitcomb et al 1988, Hein et al 2008).
+For example, VLCFA induce mitochondrial depolarization and deregulation of intracellular calcium homeostasis (Hein et al 2008).
 VLCFA cause oxidative damage to proteins (Fourcade et al 2008).
-And in brain, excess amounts of VLCFA can cause activation and apoptosis of microglia (Eichler et al 2008).
-This indicates that cell death of microglia caused by toxic levels of VLCFA may constitute an early pathogenic change in cerebral ALD.
+And in the brain, excessive amounts of VLCFA can cause activation and apoptosis of microglia (Eichler et al 2008).
+This suggests that microglial cell death caused by toxic levels of VLCFA may be an early pathogenic change in cerebral ALD.